RedInJapanese/Algorithms/TwoPointers/README.md

     }
 }
 ```
 Note that this is the barebones structure of what either version of the two pointers technique should look like.
+The version really depends on what the problem is asking for.